theorlbooth/Music-Worldwide/README.md

 ```
 After reflection, inserting the images via a background-image in a CSS class might be a safer solution.
 The onClick would then simply switch the class.
 This might also help with our know bug.

-###Setting up the search page in record time [Victory]
+### Setting up the search page in record time [Victory]
-We felt very satisfied that we managed to pull the Artist Search page together in just about an hour by leveraging our learnings from building the Charts and Artist pages beforehand.
+We felt very satisfied that we managed to pull the Artist Search page together in just about an hour by leveraging our code and learnings from building the Charts and Artist pages beforehand.
-[...]
+The API calls where similar, so our main challenge was the layout of the search results.

 ### Carousel
 One of the biggest challenges for us was to get the carousel to work in an infinite loop without skipping from end to beggining.
 There seemed to be an issue with the number of slides shown vs the number of slides skipped onclick - this was finally resolved with a lot of trial and error of different aspects of the documentation.
 Unfortunately at the expense of the mobile responsiveness for the time being.
 Due to the fact taht we were filtering an array from an input and then mapping it into the carousel, another issue we faced was the output if there were fewer items to show than the number of slides set to be shown for the carousel.
 We got around this with an if statement returning the slides as individual items.

 ```
 if (filterPlaylists().length < 8) {
     return <>
       <section className="playlists">
         <div className="small-playlists">
           {filterPlaylists().map((playlist, index) => {